Library and Information Science: Information Science and Technology Concentration

 The skills and knowledge gained in this concentration prepare graduates for careers in libraries, museums, archives, management of information systems and also for data-rich business and research settings.

 Students in the Master’s in Library Science: Information Science and Technology Concentration have the option to complete their degree entirely online.
-In addition to face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts), students can select a blended approach, combining online and face-to-face courses that meet their academic needs.
+In addition to face-to-face classroom options in Boston and at SLIS West (Greenfield and Amherst, Massachusetts), students can select a blended approach, combining online and face-to-face courses that meet their academic needs.

 Why study in the Information Science and Technology Concentration?